Diiak/spotify-dl/GETTING_STARTED.md

    - `download_directory` is the location where the songs must be downloaded to.
 If you give a `.` then it will download to the current directory.

 6. If you prefer to skip MP3 conversion, pass `-m` or `--skip_mp3` as a parameter when running the script

+7. If you want to use proxies for downloading, pass `-p`.
+HTTP and SOCKS5 are supported.

+   `spotify_dl -p "http://username:password@hostname:port" -l spotify_playlist1 spotify_playlist2 -o download_directory`

 ### Use Docker